 Quantitative estimates of the integrated heat content of the entire ocean are required to answer these questions.
 However, obtaining a representative estimate of the whole ocean heat content represents a formidable challenge (Hoffman et al., 2017; Shakun et al., 2015).
 Marine sediments are available for many but not all ocean areas and record only local sea surface conditions or deep ocean temperatures at the coring site.
-Moreover, the proxy temperature information gained from marine sediments may be affected by biological processes, by sea level changes, or are limited in precision especially for cold deep ocean temperatures.
+Moreover, the proxy temperature information gained from marine

+30 sediments may be affected by biological processes, by sea level changes, or are limited in precision especially for cold deep ocean temperatures.
 Finally, obtaining globally representative MOT from individual marine archives requires the compilation of a globally representative set of marine sediment cores, including rigorous cross-dating of all the records, which is difficult for the pre-14C period.

-The measurement of atmospheric noble gases trapped in Antarctic ice provides a unique opportunity to reconstruct changes in MOT independently from marine records (Bereiter et al., 2018b; Headly and Severinghaus, 2007; Ritz et al., 2011) (Craig and Wiens, 19 and may overcome these limitations.
-Changes in the atmospheric concentrations of xenon, krypton and nitrogen (where we generously use the expression noble gas throughout this paper also for liberally add N2 to the noble gases, as its atmospheric residence time amounts to tens of millions of years) mirror the anomalies in total ocean heat content, as they are driven by changes in their temperature-dependent physical solubilities in ocean water.
-This allows us to reconstruct MOT in the past from the noble gas composition of a single ice core sample.
-A minor exception is the small amount of geothermal heating of ocean water, which is not connected to a noble gas change.
-Note that the MOT at a given time in the past represents a snapshot of the heat (and noble gas) content of all water parcels of the ocean and , thus , thus integrates over water bodies with different ventilation ages.
-Importantly, MOT is therefore not directly linked to mean global sea surface temperature at the same time, a point that has caused some confusion in the past.
+The measurement of atmospheric noble gases trapped in Antarctic ice provides a unique opportunity to reconstruct changes in MOT independently from marine records (Bereiter et al., 2018b; Headly and Severinghaus, 2007; Ritz et al., 2011) and may overcome these limitations.
+Changes in the atmospheric concentrations of xenon, krypton and nitrogen (where we generously- - is >10^7 yr use the expression noble gas in this paper, as its atmospheric residence time amounts to tens of millions of. -years) mirror the anomalies in total ocean heat content, as they are driven by changes in their temperature-dependent physical A minor exception is geothermal solubilities in ocean water.
+This allows us to reconstruct MOT in the past from a single ice core sample.
+Note that the MOT at a given time in the past represents a snapshot of the heat (and noble gas) content of all water parcies of the ocean and, thus, integrates over water bodies with different ventilation ages.
+A minor exception is geothermal and, thus, integrates over water bodies with different ventilation ages.
+A minor exception is therefore not directly linked to mean global sea surface a more temperature at the same time., a point that has caused some confusion.

-Here we extend previous efforts in reconstructing MOT using noble gases in ice cores (Bereiter et al., 2018b; Baggenstos et al., 2019; Shackleton et al., 2020), which were limited to the last and penultimate glacial terminations, by reconstructing the glacial/interglacial MOT range for snapshots of all glacial and interglacial intervals over the last 700,000 years using the EPICA Dome C (EDC) ice core.
+Here we extend previous efforts in reconstructing MOT using noble gases in ice cores (Bereiter et al., 2018b; Baggenstos et al., 2019; Shackleton et al., 2020), which were limited to the last and penultimate glacial terminations, by reconstructing

+- 10 the glacial/interglacial MOT range for snapshots of all glacial and interglacial intervals over the last 700,000 years using the EPICA Dome C (EDC) ice core.
 To obtain quantitative MOT values, large corrections of the raw data for physical transport processes in the firn have to be applied, which affect the precision and accuracy of the MOT data.
-Moreover, gas fractionation processes in the ice between bubbles and clathrates in connection with potential post-coring gas loss have been observed (Bender et al., 1995), which have to be quantified and corrected for unambiguously identified to allow us to derive an unbiased MOT estimate, as described in detail in this study.
-Despite these corrections, we are able to derive quantitative MOT values from high-precision measurements of noble gas mixing ratios from in the EDC ice core.
+Moreover, gas fractionation processes in the ice between bubbles and clathrates in connection with potential post-coring gas loss have been observed, which affect the precision and accuracy of the MOT data.
+Moreover, gas fractionation processes in the ice between bubbles and clathrates in connection with potential post-coring gas loss have been observed, which affect to allow us to derive an unbiased MOT estimate, as described in detail in this study. - 15 Despite these corrections, we are able to derive quantitative MOT values from high-precision measurements noble gas mixing ratios from the EDC ice core.
+Bender, Sowers, Lipenkov JGR 100, 18651-18660